mkardous-silabs/connectedhomeip/docs/silabs/wifi/RUN_DEMO.md

     > The Silabs chip, EFR32MG12 or EFR32MG24 will be erased and programmed

 10. Run the image by clicking the 'Play' button on the top left (or press the F5 key)

-    > The output of the EFR32 can be viewed on the console of the Ozone GUI
+> The output of the EFR32 can be viewed in the console of the Ozone GUI

-11. **[Optional]** This step is for when the device has already been flashed and is being used for testing/debug purposes:
+1.  **[Optional]** This step is for when the device has already been flashed and is being used for testing/debug purposes:

     > If you are restarting the device and do not need to re-flash the EFR